Examples of depression, anxiety, and mental illness in the Bible

 Lord, don’t rebuke me in your anger or discipline me in your rage!
 2 Your arrows have struck deep, and your blows are crushing me.
 3 Because of your anger, my whole body is sick; my health is broken because of my sins.

-4 My guilt overwhelms me—it is a burden too heavy to bear.
+4 My guilt overwhelms me—it is too heavy to bear.
 5 My wounds fester and stink because of my foolish sins.

 3. The testing of Job

-Job showed moments of weakness and even questioned his maker.
+He was surrounded by negativity and wanted to die.
+Job showed moments of weakness and even questioned his God.
 Yet he humbled himself and trusted God’s sovereignty.
-Job did not sin by blaming God.
+Job did not blame God.

 Job 1:20 – Then Job stood up and tore his robe in grief.
 Then he shaved his head and fell to the ground to worship.